acidus-effect/dotnet-quantify-repository-enum/README.md

 }
 ```

-The enum itself **must** be annotated with the [BaseUnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/BaseUnitAttribute.cs) and the base unit argument must point to a value in the enum.
-If the enum is not annotated with the attribute or if the base unit argument is not a valid value from the enum, then the instantiation of the repository will fail.
+The enum itself **must** be annotated with [BaseUnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/BaseUnitAttribute.cs) and the base unit argument must point to a value in the enum.
+If the enum is not annotated with the attribute or if the base unit argument is not a valid value from the annotated enum, then the instantiation of the repository will fail.

 Enum values must be annotated with [UnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/UnitAttribute.cs) to be available as usable units.
 The `valueInBaseUnits` argument describes how many base units the current unit represents.
 As an example, if the SI unit metre is the base unit, then the SI unit kilometre would have a `valueInBaseUnits` value of 1000, since 1 kilometre represents 1000 base units (that is 1000 metres).